 Goods moving under the transit procedure must be accompanied by a Transit Accompanying Document (TAD), which can be printed out at the customs office of departure or any printer that can accommodate barcodes.
 The Transit declaration should be digitally placed within the GMR on the Goods and Vehicle Movement System (GVMS).

 Drivers must have all the relevant documentation before reaching the port or their goods will not be able to enter the terminal.
 P&O Ferries will not be able to process emails containing customs information at check-in.

 Drivers of all loaded trailers with goods requiring declarations or moving under special procedures such as transit must present GMR to our check-in staff on arrival.

 The action required at Port of Larne is dependent upon the type of goods you are moving:

 Drivers of empty trailers and with standard loads should complete our standard check-in process (before 1 January 2021) including border exit checks and move to the loading lanes in preparation to board the vessel (accompanied) or take the trailer where instructed within the yard (unaccompanied).

 P&O Ferries will validate the GMR in GVMS, confirming checked in crossing details and Vehicle/Trailer Registration Numbers (VRN/TRNs) match the details included in GMR.

-Drivers and Hauliers will be sent a notification by BEEMS (via SMS and Email) about their Goods customs status.
+Customers using BEEMS Pre-lodgement can view the status of the GMR through the tool and users will be sent status notifications by (via SMS and Email).
 This will indicate if Goods require an inspection at arrival.

 If the driver has been notified an inspection is required the driver should follow signage to the inspection facilities, which may be performed in-land.